NordicHPC/sonar/README.md

 - hostname
 - number of cores on this node
 - user
+- Slurm job ID (empty if not applicable)
 - process
 - CPU percentage (as they come out of `ps`)
 - memory used in KiB